Autism Yukon

 Here are some forms you may find useful.

-Family Navigation provides individuals, families, educators, employers and anyone else who is interested with information about autism.
+Community Navigation provides individuals, families, educators, employers and anyone else who is interested with information about autism.
 We provide support throughout the diagnostic process.
 This can also include helping families find “who to talk to about what.”
 This service is available for families and/or self-advocates of all ages.
+Please contact navigation@autismyukon.org

 Publications

-Printed copies are also available for free from Autism Yukon (we are in the process of updating our booklets - please watch for revised versions in the new year)
+Printed copies are also available for free from Autism Yukon (we are in the process of updating our booklets - please watch for revised versions in the Fall of 2025)

 Autism Spectrum Diagnosis in the Yukon